Myakot/tgQuizBot/README.md

 ### Miscellaneous
 - [ ] Decide where to deploy, Heroku?
+- [ ] Replace global variables in command_handlers.py with a better solution.

 ### Questions to Address
 - When will reminders be used?